They’re the four words you dread hearing as a netball coach: “I’m away for finals”.

 Nothing kills your team’s chances at the end of the season quicker than having players unavailable to take the court.
 Even during the regular rounds, it’s a constant challenge to juggle the team’s performance when players are ducking in and out.

-And while there’s nothing you can do when injury strikes, it’s an eternal frustration that many coaches face when players or their families announce they’ve booked holidays and will be absent for one or more finals rounds.
+And while there’s nothing you can do when injury strikes, it’s an eternal frustration that many coaches face when players or their families announce they’ve booked holidays and will be absent for multiple games, including finals.

-Forced to hurriedly qualify another player to cover that absence, the team won through to the grand final, which was an incredibly tight match that our team won by a single goal.
-With that player having missed the three previous training sessions, as well as the semi-final and preliminary final, in my view it would have been unfair on the other members of the team to put that player out there in such a tight game, when the rest of the team had been working towards playing well together for the previous three weeks.
+Forced to hurriedly qualify another player to cover that absence, the team reached the grand final, which was an incredibly tight match that our team won by a single goal.
+With that player having missed the three previous training sessions, as well as the semi-final and preliminary final, we felt it would have been unfair on the other members of the team to put that player out there in such a tight game, when the rest of the team had been working towards playing well together for the previous three weeks.

 TIPS AND ADVICE: CHECK OUT ALL OF OUR BLOG ARTICLES HERE